cfrg/draft-irtf-cfrg-randomness-improvements/draft-irtf-cfrg-randomness-improvements.md

 If sk could be used for other purposes, then selecting a value for tag1 that is different than the form allowed by those other uses ensures that the signature is not exposed.

 - tag2: A nonce.
-That is, a value that is unique for each use of the same combination of G(n), tag1, and sk values.
+That is, a value that is unique for each use of the same combination of G(L), tag1, and sk values.
 The tag2 value can be implemented using a counter, or a timer, provided that the timer is guaranteed to be different for each invocation of G'(n).

 # Application to TLS {#sec:tls13}